Mustafa-Vienna/foodie/README.md

 ---

-### 🐛 GitHub Issues <a id="github-issues"></a>

-Each major task or feature was tracked via GitHub Issues, with clear and descriptive titles.
-Instead of traditional labels like `bug` or `enhancement`, I used the MoSCoW prioritization method to categorize issues as `Must-Have`, `Should-Have`, `Could-Have`, or `Won’t-Have`.

-This ensured transparent prioritization and alignment with project goals.
-All relevant commits were linked directly to these issues, enabling efficient tracking of development progress.

----

-### 🔄 MoSCoW Prioritization <a id="moscow-prioritization"></a>

-I used the **MoSCoW method** to prioritize features during planning and sprint retrospectives:

-- **Must Have**: User authentication, post creation, commenting, profile views
-- **Should Have**: Liked posts page, reusable components, infinite scroll
-- **Could Have**: Search bar, dark mode, tag filters
-- **Won’t Have (for now)**: Messaging, post pinning, advanced notifications

----
+## 📈 Agile Methodology <a id="agile-methodology"></a>

+This project followed an Agile approach using a GitHub Kanban Board for iterative planning, tracking, and task management.
+Each task was created as a GitHub Issue and prioritized using the MoSCoW Method (Must-Have, Should-Have, Could-Have, Won't-Have).
+Issues progressed through stages: `Backlog`, `Ready`, `In Progress`, `In Review`, and `Done`.

+### 🧩 Workflow Highlights

+**Kanban Board:**
+Click here to view the live GitHub Project Board used to track user stories and features.

-### 📝 Note on Agile Planning and User Stories
+> ### 📝 Note on Agile Planning and User Stories
+>

-While this project followed an **Agile-inspired** methodology, the **user stories** and **Kanban board** were formally structured **at the end** of the development cycle.

-In the early stages, my focus was fully on backend development.
-I followed the Code Institute’s Django REST Framework tutorial to build a secure, functional API that could support future frontend integration.
+> While this project adopted an Agile mindset, the Kanban board and user stories were finalized toward the end of development.
+This was necessary due to the focus on backend development in the initial phase, where I followed the Code Institute's Django REST Framework tutorials to build a strong foundation.

-Once the backend was complete and tested, I moved on to developing the frontend.
-This phase came with its own challenges, especially due to **modern React library dependencies** and **limited source**.
-I spent significant time troubleshooting breaking changes, adjusting configurations, and ensuring everything worked smoothly with the backend.

-As the project deadline approached, I retrospectively wrote detailed **user stories** based on the actual features implemented.
-I created them directly in GitHub Issues and added them to the Kanban board to reflect real progress.

-Due to time constraints, all tickets were created and marked **“Done”** on the same day.
-This ensured accurate documentation of work while maintaining transparency and alignment with Agile principles — even if applied retrospectively.

-This approach allowed me to clearly communicate what was achieved, what’s pending, and how the workflow evolved throughout the project.
+>
+> During frontend development, additional time was spent overcoming compatibility issues with modern React libraries, limited documentation, and breaking changes.
+These challenges were addressed iteratively, with each task documented in GitHub Issues.
+>
+> As the submission deadline approached, all implemented features were carefully documented as user stories and moved into the Done column on the Kanban board.
+This ensures transparency and an accurate reflection of the completed work.

 [Go to Contents](#contents)